-These consolidated financial statements include the financial statements of all subsidiaries which are wholly owned subject to control by the Company, which include Santacruz Holdings Ltd. ("Holdings"), Impulsora Minera Santacruz, S.A. de C.V. ("IMSC"), and Operadora Minera Anacore, S.A.
-De C.V. ("OMA").
+These consolidated financial statements include the financial statements of all subsidiaries which are wholly owned subject to control by the Company, which include Santacruz Holdings Ltd. ("Santacruz Holdings"), Carrizal Holdings Ltd. ("Carrizal Holdings"), Impulsora Minera Santacruz, S.A. de C.V. ("IMSC"), Operadora Minera Anacore, S.A.
+De C.V. ("OMA"), PCG Mining, S.A. de CV. ("PCG Mining") and Carrizal Mining, S.A. de C.V. ("Carrizal Mining").
+The consolidated financial statements attribute an amount to non-controlling interest ("NCI") related to Carrizal Mining's net income between the acquisition of 50% on July 1, 2019 and the acquisition of the remaining 50% on October 1, 2019.